 Any other plugins that are not vital to your WordPress should be disabled.

-Lower the rate web spiders crawl your WordPress blogs, if you have a large amount of blogs hosted under your account.
+Lower the rate web spiders crawl your WordPress blogs if you have a large number of blogs hosted on your account.
 High crawl rates can drive up the load on the server, as many bots try to index your sites.